SanderSpies/WorldState.js/GRAPH.md

 the old and new object to see if something has changed.
 So objects should be treated like if they were immutable.

 The drawback here is creating a new object and the memory allocation, luckily browsers are really good at this.
-When you are changing a lot of objects at once, in for instance a game or infinite scrolling, you might want to use an object pool.
+When you are changing a lot of objects at once, in for instance a game, you might want to use an object pool.

 Changing multiple references to the same object at once
 ---